AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-continue-thermalization.md

 \--fromHot
 :   Force BaHaMAS to act on thermalization(s) from hot without determining itself the thermalization type.

+\--measurePbp
+:   Force BaHaMAS to measure the pbp ignoring the setup value and the fact being in a thermalization run.

 \--betasfile *filename*
 :   Use *filename* instead of **betas** file.